Slaymish/EchoStatsFinder/README.md

 ---------------------

-To view VRML team stats of people in your pubs run: python pubstats.py
+To view VRML team stats of people in your pubs:
+Double click Run-GUI.bat **OR** run python pubstats.py

 **You have to have echo open for this to work**